alice-0-kim/Game/README.md

 # Game
 A simple game written in JavaScript.
-To play the game, download the .html file and open it on the browser.
+To play the game, download the .html and .png files in the same directory and open it on the browser.

 # How to play:
 * Press `Space bar` to jump